Post updated: 17/11/18 | November 2018

 Once you have identified your bus stop, wait for the bus under the sign.
 Like the British, Argentinians love an orderly queue and at bus stops, they will queue to the right.
 No milling around and swarming the bus when it arrives!

-I downloaded the Como LLego app, which was invaluable.
-It is not only a sophisticated journey planner but also provides real-time information on departures.
+I downloaded the Como LLego app, which was invaluable in helping you get around in Buenos Aires.
+It is not only a sophisticated journey planner, but it also provides real-time information on departures.
 A web-based version is also available.

 Getting around Buenos Aires by taxi